Fresh & Simple Autumn Slaw

 - Sprinkle over the mint leaves and chia seeds as a garnish.
 Mix in in you prefer.

 As I say with most recipes, this one is totally customisable.
 Most autumn slaw will use chopped coriander for added flavour.
 I prefer to use mint leaves instead as I find so many people aren’t too keen on coriander.
 Parsley is another fairly inoffensive option.
-Think about adding any of your favourite flavours.
+Think about adding any of your favourite flavours and toppings.
 Cinnamon, nutmeg, cloves, apple, peppers, celery – you do you!

 If there are any ingredients here that you aren’t fussed on or can’t find, swap them out!
 However, try to keep a nice mix of colours.
 If you opt for two or three different coloured vegetables, you’re more likely to sell it to the little ones!